 The reserve provides habitat for several species of birds including yellow-breasted chat, yellow warbler, prairie warbler, white-eyed vireo, and indigo bunting throughout the summer months.
 Ospreys and eagles are frequently seen, as well as great blue herons and great egrets.

 At more or less the halfway point on this 14-mile route, you will pass Lum’s Pond State Park.
 The park offers wonderful amenities such as picnic areas, restroom facilities, boat rentals, and even the Go Ape Treetop Adventure Park.

-Within the park, you will find 17-miles of hiking trails wrapping around Delaware’s largest freshwater pond and traversing hardwood forest and wetlands.
+Within the park, you will find 17 miles of hiking trails wrapping around Delaware’s largest freshwater pond and traversing hardwood forests and wetlands.

 For those wishing to extend their ride, the Little Jersey and Swamp Forest trails at Lum’s Pond provide 8 miles of dirt multi-use trails.
 The trails are not technical and are appropriate for novice riders.